 Apply Least Privilege in Jenkins for DevOps Security

-In Jenkins pipelines, configure service accounts with the smallest set of permissions.
-For example, instead of giving admin rights to every build agent, assign restricted roles to specific jobs.
-As a result, even if an attacker steals credentials, the blast radius stays limited and your CI/CD security posture grows stronger.
+In Jenkins pipelines, configure service accounts with the smallest set of permissions needed for each job.
+Giving admin rights to every build agent means that a stolen credential gives an attacker full pipeline access.
+Assigning restricted roles to specific jobs limits the blast radius and strengthens your CI/CD security posture.

 // Jenkinsfile